The silent ways a woman’s sense of self-worth can unravel beneath the surface

 We’re shaped by countless influences — genetics, upbringing, cultural context — but we’re also capable of evolving beyond the definitions we once clung to.

-Early in my own exploration of Buddhist teachings, I worried that letting go of a fixed self would make me aimless or uncertain.
+When I first started exploring Buddhist teachings while writing Hidden Secrets of Buddhism, I worried that letting go of a fixed self would feel aimless or unsettling.

 But I discovered that recognizing the fluid nature of identity allows you to move beyond the roles that keep you stuck.